kamilsmolen/online-shopping/README.md

 1. Data is imported from mocked json file.
 2. Store & project structure is created in `ducks` pattern.
 It means each feature has its own directory inside `src/features` - each of them has its own store and components.
 3. Stores are combined in `app` directory.
-4. Store structure for `cart` is split into three maps:
+4. Store structure for `cart` is split into two maps:

 - cartItems - to access actual data in Cart.
 Each key is combination of product id, color, power and storage
-- totalOptionQty - to access quantity per variant.
-Each key is combination of product id and option id.
-This is to access faster quantity of option as some options can have different variants e.g. different storages.
 - totalQty - to access quantity per product.
 Each key is product id.
 This is to access faster quantity of product in List view.

 5. Basic tests are done for redux slices/ducks and utils.